KDreynolds/HoTMiXer/README.md

 - Install Dependencies
     - Ensure you are in the project directory where `requirements.txt` is located.
     - Install the required Python packages by running `pip install -r requirements.txt`.

+## Setting Up a Lisp Environment

+- Ensure you have a Common Lisp implementation installed, such as SBCL or CCL.
+- For Clack-based projects, ensure Quicklisp is installed for easy dependency management.
+- Navigate to your project directory and start your Lisp REPL.
+- Load your project using ASDF or Quicklisp as required.

 # Creating a New Project